ani-pur/NLP_Tasker/README.md

 - sorting options (currently sorts earliest - latest due)

 ### Known bugs:
-- Notifications are buggy for some desktop browsers (working well on chromium
+- Notifications are broken for desktop browsers using WNS

 ## What is Tasker?